 iii) Lubricate regularly

-Timely lubrication—you cannot miss that out.
-A well-lubricated bike shifts smoother and runs more efficiently.
+Timely lubrication cannot be missed.
+A well-lubricated bike becomes smoother and runs more efficiently.
 Don’t forget to lube your chain, derailleurs, and other moving parts.
 On top of that, when not in use, store your bike in a dry and sheltered area to prevent any erosion of its parts.

 Pay attention to any unusual noises or vibrations your bike makes.
-A well-maintained bike is what is required for beginners so that their risk of injury is addressed.
-Brake issues, tire wear, unusual noises, and shifter problems—these could be signs of a problem that needs our immediate attention.
-Get yours ENVE Composites Brake Pads for smooth ride as beginner.
+A well-maintained bike is what is required for bikers so that their risk of injury is addressed.
+Brake issues, tire wear, unusual noises, and shifter problems could be signs of a problem that needs our immediate attention.
+Get yours ENVE Composites Brake Pads for smooth ride as a toddler.

 v) Carry essential tools